 Mt Baw Baw History

-Mt Baw Baw Alpine Resort has a rich history dating back to the original Gunai Kurnai inhabitants of the region and the from the 1800s when Europeans first arrived.
+Mt Baw Baw Alpine Resort has a rich history dating back to the original Gunai Kurnai inhabitants of the region and from the 1800s when Europeans first arrived.

 Baw Baw National Park